MatejBabis/matejbabis.github.io/content/blog/o3_carbon_footprint.md

 The actual infrastructure cost might be slightly lower if the provider optimizes by running tasks in regions with cheaper electricity or lower cooling costs.
 That said, this estimate is entirely reasonable when compared to commercial GPU/hour rates.

-### Converting the available information to GPU Hours
+### Converting the available information to GPU hours

 The [ARC Prize report](https://arcprize.org/blog/oai-o3-pub-breakthrough) on perfomance does not directly mention the cost of running the high-compute model: